BY ABBY FUNK

 Practice on the Flat

 So many horses are used to the monotony of being ridden in arenas.
-They can see the turns coming and they think, ‘okay it’s time to turn now’.
-If your horse practices auto pilot turning while you flat, he or she will be unprepared when you are in a handy, equitation class or jump off and may require a discussion about coming out of auto pilot and doing what you ask.
-By practicing on the flat using deliberate focal points and turns we can reintroduce mindful riding that can be translated when jumping.
+They can see the turns coming and they think, ‘Okay it’s time to turn now.’
+If your horse practices auto pilot turning while you flat, he or she will be unprepared when you are in a handy, equitation class or jump-off.

 When you are flatting, before you start your work, look around the four corners of the ring and find something to look at outside the ring on every corner, going both directions.
-I do this during the fifteen minutes of walking I try to incorporate in every ride to allow the horse to properly warm up joints before work.
+I do this during the 15 minutes of walking I try to incorporate in every ride to allow the horse to properly warm up joints before work.
 Then, use these points while you are riding to be purposeful.
 Your goal is to focus on track and be deliberate with your turns.
-You want to avoid sticking yourself on the rail during your ride.
+You want to avoid sticking yourself on the rail during your ride; instead, practice staying about 5-10 feet off the rail, yet parallel to it.
 Staying constantly on the rail creates a horse that is dependent on it to be straight!
-By staying about 5 to 10 feet off the rail yet parallel to it and then making deliberate corners at your focal points, you help both you and your horse’s balance.
-To be deliberate, that means going straight to the point you established before starting your ride, then turning, being conscious and focused on the detail of your turn throughout each step, keeping your eye up through the turn.
 Remember to maintain contact on the outside rein as you turn.
-This helps your horse’s balance as well as increasing your straightness as you exit the turn.

-If going through a grid, have somebody stand straight ahead at the end of it and hold up their fingers with different numbers.
+If going through a grid, have someone stand at its end and hold up their fingers with different numbers.
 The rider will call out the numbers as the person standing at the end changes them.
 You must keep your eyes up all the way through the grid, because if you look down, the person holding fingers up will change their number and you will miss it!

 Another way to have a similar effect is to jump through a small line, a grid or a single jump and just practice looking at your focal point from the time you take off to the time you land and until you are at the end of the ring and have to turn.